metabase/metabase/docs/dashboards/filters.md

 - Click the **pencil icon** to enter dashboard editing mode.
 - Click the **filter icon** that appears in the top-right to add a filter.
 - Select a [filter type](#filter-types).
-- [Connect your filter](#connecting-a-filter-to-dashboard-cards) to one or more dashboard cards.
+- [Connect your filter](#connecting-a-filter-to-dashboard-cards) to one or more dashboard cards on any or all tabs.
 - [Configure your filter](#editing-a-filter).
 - **Save** your changes.

+Metabase will display the filter only if the filter is connected to a card on the current dashboard tab.

 ## Filter types